CMPSC403-AlleghenyCollege-Fall2021/community_notes/firewalls.md

 - **stateless(JJ):** basic packet filtering alrchitecture that implements a simple checkpoint at a traffic router or switch, checking the packet and either passing it or dropping it.
 - **stateful(JJ):** monitors the full state of active network connections, analyzing the complete context of traffic and data packets rather than discrete traffic and data packets in isolation.
+- **Proxy(RG, NK, AS, TB):** provides a gateway or intermediary between computers and servers on the internet to secure data that goes in and out of a network.